-It has a golden-colored coat and was originally bred as a sport dog for retrieving game.
+That’s because it has a golden-colored coat and was originally bred as a sport dog for hunting.

-Today, the golden retriever is the third most popular pet dog on the American Kennel Club’s annual “most popular dogs” list and has been for the last five years and counting.
+Today, the Golden Retriever is the third most popular pet dog on the American Kennel Club’s annual most popular dogs.
+In fact, it has been on the list for the last five years and counting!